-- I walked twice in May and once in July.
+- I walked four times in May and once in July.
 This is my list for May, I would only suggest lighter clothing for the summer.
 You will still need a fleece even in the summer if you will cross the mountains.
 Hiking in October through March would probably require more and different gear.
 I welcome comments below to give guidance for those walking at a different time.

 - This list assumes that you will be walking with your gear.
 There are two things to consider here.
 There are services that will deliver your bag ahead each night that would allow pilgrims to walk more quickly or might help those less able to carry their gear.
 The post office in Santiago will also hold packages sent there.
 So you may want to send items that you would use before and after your Camino to the post office so that you don’t have to carry them.
 Our group will mail some nicer clothing ahead that we can wear in our post-Camino sight-seeing by doing just this.